These elegant options are adaptable, innovative, and easy to install.

 In addition to offering LED options, Element Designs’ aluminum and glass are recyclable.
 “We strive to make sure all the materials we use in our manufacturing process are environmentally friendly,” Klecha says.
 That goes all the way down to water-based paint, chosen because it won’t emit VOCs.
 All byproducts are also recycled, going back to the raw material manufacturer for reuse.

 Aluminum and glass last longer than materials like wood or laminate. °e Shelving has extraordinary strength, as the load is distributed through the product’s back wall.
 It can also be installed on a variety of substrates, whether drywall or brick.
-“It’s been used at NYU, where the faculty loads their shelving with wall to wall, floor to ceiling books,” says Margaret Reynolds, product designer with 21C Systems, who developed °e Shelving.
+“It’s been used at several universities, where faculty load their shelving with wall to wall, floor to ceiling books,” says Margaret Reynolds, product designer with 21C Systems, who developed °e Shelving.
 “The product has never had a failure at point of installation.
 We feel very proud of it quite honestly; not every shelving product can say that.”
 While install is simple, it’s typically completed by a professional to guarantee best results.